hiowenluke/kdo/README.md

 In the task flow, after a file is processed, if a non-undefined value is returned, kdo will terminate the subsequent processing and return it to the main function.

 We do not need to write additional complex code.
-Yes, if we use plain JavaScript instead of kdo, there must be a lot of redundant code to handle the same logic.
+Yes, if we use plain functions instead of kdo, there must be a lot of redundant code to handle the same logic.
 <p><br/></p>

 #### Examples